CodingPenguin/primealgorithm/README.md

-# primealgorithm
+# Prime Algorithm

-Algorithm determining if a number is prime or not using Ruby.
+Command line utility algorithm to help determine if a number is prime or not using Ruby.